yugabyte/yugabyte-db/docs/content/latest/benchmark/scalability/scaling-queries-ycql.md

 ### Writes

-YugabyteDB performs strongly consistent writes, with a replication factor of 3 in this case.
+YugabyteDB performs strongly consistent writes, with a replication factor (RF) of `3` in this case.
 Here is detailed information of the write IO path in our docs.
 Below is the summary of the performance metrics observed during a 100% write workload:

 - **1.2 million write operations per second**, sum across the YugabyteDB nodes.
 - 3.1 millisecond average latency per write operation on the server side.